Cozy Peach Kitchen

 Instructions

-• Use clean hands or roughly chop tempeh with a knife to make bite sized crumbles.
-Add to a steamer basket and steam, covered, for 10 minutes.
-This step is optional but I like to do it to remove the bitter flavor from the tempeh.
-When done steaming, combine tempeh with BBQ sauce.
-Set aside.
+• Meanwhile, finely dice the tempeh to make bite sized crumbles.
+Optional but recommended: Add to a steamer basket and steam, covered, for 10 minutes.
+This step is optional but it decreases the bitter flavor often found in tempeh.

 Notes